gabrielrenderos/figma-select-nested-layers/README.md

 - Scope is defined by your current selection.
 - If nothing is selected, the current page is used as scope.
 - Every query starts fresh from that scope.
+- Leading `//` at the very start applies only to the first part relative to your selection.
+Later parts are not forced to be direct children unless you add `//` again next to that part.

 ---